fglock/Perlito/README-perlito5-Java.md

     t5/unit/regex_zero_length_replace.t
     ```

-  - Perlito5 allows underscores in named captures.
+  - Perl5 allows underscores in named captures.
 This is not allowed in Java regex.

+  - Perl5 allows duplicate names in named captures.

   - TODO - check this error message, this may need to be implemented for compatibility: